 Sample Type: Serum, plasma and other biological fluids.

 Note: THIS PRODUCT IS FOR RESEARCH USE ONLY.
-NOT FOR USE IN DIAGNOSTIC OR
+NOT FOR USE IN DIAGNOSTIC OR proteins.
+We are unable to guarantee detection of recombinant proteins, as they may have different sequences or tertiary structures to the native protein.

 THERAPEUTIC PROCEDURES.